oldfatcrab/.dotfiles/README.md

 Or if you want to set it up manually and/or make your preferred modification, follow these steps...

-## Step 0: Things I recommend everyone should do after getting a new Mac
+## Step 0: Quick setups I recommend everyone should do after getting a new Mac

 ### Homebrew
 ```